3DCoded/Happy-Hare/Multi-MMU.md

 extruder_switch_pin: ^EXTRUDER_SENSOR
 toolhead_switch_pin: ^TOOLHEAD_SENSOR
 ```
-Note that if you MMU setup had a `gate_sensor` after the final filament combiner and not one per-MMU then simple specify a scalar value and not a list
+Note that if your MMU setup had a `gate_sensor` AFTER the final filament combiner and not one per-MMU then simple specify a scalar value and not a list and it will be assumed to be shared.

 > [!NOTE]
 > Per unit sensor are named with a `unit_X_` prefix, so the gate sensor for unit 1 would be `unit_1_mmu_gate`<br>